A Day in the Life of a Data Analyst with Kshira Saagar

 The goal of data analysis should be to make life easier.
 Whether you’re saving time by writing the code that automates repeated tasks, or developing a system that gives you the information you need at a glance, analysing and structuring data allows you to leave the tedious tasks behind, and to work smarter, not harder.

-Go from not knowing a single line of code to coding legend in less than a year.
-Master the fundamentals of full-stack web development in 10 months with our Web Development Bootcamp.
+Go from not knowing a single line of code to coding legend.
+Master the fundamentals of full stack web development in an intense 10 month Web Development Bootcamp, or take it at your own pace with our part time options.

 Now enrolling | 100% online | Study now, pay later with FEE-HELP!